US President Donald Trump’s pledge to declare Jerusalem as the capital of Israel has caused controversy across the world.

 The US has never had its embassy in Jerusalem.
 It has always been in Tel Aviv, with the Ambassador’s residence in Herzliya Pituach, about 30 minutes north.

 That sounds pretty straightforward …

 Wait a minute, it gets more complicated.
 In 1989, Israel began leasing to the US a plot of land in Jerusalem for a new embassy.
 The 99-year lease cost $1 per year.
 To this day, the plot has not been developed, and it remains an empty field.

 In 1995, the US Congress passed a law requiring America to move the embassy from Tel Aviv to Jerusalem.
 Proponents said the US should respect Israel’s choice of Jerusalem as its capital, and recognize it as such.

-Every president since 1995 -- Presidents Clinton, Bush and Obama -- has declined to move the embassy, citing national security interests.
-Every six months, the president has used the presidential waiver to circumvent the embassy move.
-The next time it will come up for review is May.
+Every President since 1995 – Presidents Clinton, Bush and Obama – has declined to move the embassy, citing national security interests.
+Every six months, the President has used the presidential waiver to circumvent the embassy move.

 What are Trump’s options if he goes ahead with the embassy move?